boxescms/boxescms/README.md

 ## Server Debug Mode

-In dev/watch mode, the node inspector is enabled by default on port 9229.
+The node inspector can be enabled by passing `--inspect [port=9229]` to `boxes start` command.
 You can either use `chrome://inspect` on Chrome browser to use the default `.vscode/launch.json` from init to attach debugger.